-Let’s not even put up a fight okay.
-We live in a world that is heavily dominated by social media culture.
-In the digital age, online business has been at the forefront of focus for small entrepreneurs, creatives, entertainment artists and big corporations alike.
+Let’s not even argue, okay?
+We live in a world heavily dominated by social media culture.
+In the digital age, online business has been a primary focus for small entrepreneurs, creatives, entertainment artists, and large corporations alike.

-In the modern time, you find that even in some of the most remote locations, people are doing whatever they can to create thrilling content that will drive attention to themselves and what they offer, with the desire to ultimately convert their audiences into a loyal customer or fanbase.
+In the modern time, you find that even in some of the most remote locations, people are striving to create captivating content to attract attention to themselves and their offerings, with the ultimate goal of converting their audiences into loyal customers or a fan base.

-From sharing stories about their fine travel experiences, to what they had on their plate at that fancy high dollar restaurant, and even that moment when they totally embarrassed themselves just to get a good laugh from their viewers.
-But we’re not judging, OK?
+From sharing stories about their fine travel experiences, to describing their meals at a luxurious high-end restaurant, and even recounting moments when they embarrassed themselves just to entertain their viewers.
+But we’re not judging, okay?
 We’re just keeping it 100 as we say.
 Social media has taken over the world.

-With this, many people are finding out that they are more than capable of doing things that once seemed to only be possible for a select and chosen few.
-As we evolve in the digital age and the rising search to find the soul tribe of people that vibe with your brand, the number one thing that will always be valued more than anything else is your authenticity.
+With this, many people are discovering that they are more than capable of achieving things that once seemed possible only for a select and chosen few.
+As we evolve in the digital age and seek to find the soul tribe of people that vibe with your brand, authenticity will always be valued more than anything else.

 The Vine and Authenticity in the Social Media age

-Do you remember the Vine?
-The video app that took off back in 2013?
-It was one of the first short video applications to take the world by storm, quickly rising into popularity with hundreds of millions of daily viewers worldwide.
-Although its success was short lived due to its uniquely outlandish content, the vine showed us something that we would never forget.
+Do you remember Vine?
+The video app that gained popularity in 2013?
+It was one of the first short video applications to gain worldwide popularity, quickly attracting hundreds of millions of daily viewers.
+Although its success was short-lived due to its uniquely outlandish content, the Vine showed us something that we would never forget.

 Authenticity and lack thereof.
-See the Vine was a social media app that allowed users to upload short clips that were less than 10 seconds long.
-Some of the funniest videos could be found being uploaded on the platform.
-As the vine began to rise in popularity, so did the number of outrageous videos.
-Many people were doing just about anything they could to go viral, including dangerous or obscene stunts and gestures that resulted in extreme harm or embarrassment.
+See, Vine was a social media app that enabled users to upload short video clips that were less than 10 seconds long.
+Some of the funniest videos could be found uploaded on the platform.
+As Vine rose in popularity, the number of outrageous videos also increased.
+Many individuals were resorting to extreme measures in order to go viral, including dangerous or obscene stunts and gestures that led to severe harm or embarrassment.

-It wasn’t long before we realized just how far people were willing to go to gather, well, in this case, their six seconds of fame.
-For many people, it was all worth the attention, but for some it was a damaging experience they’ll never forget.
+It wasn’t long before we realized the extent to which people were willing to go to achieve their six seconds of fame.
+For many people, it was all worth the attention, but for some, it was a damaging experience they’ll never forget.

-Authenticity is the quality of being genuine or authentic.
+Authenticity is the quality of being genuine or real.
 Trustworthy.
 Unique.
-In the world of social media, often times, authenticity is completely thrown out the window.
-Rather than posting content that shows the presence of moral fiber and consideration for young people, a few are willing to temporarily put these things on hold until a later date, or maybe never.
+In the world of social media, authenticity is often completely disregarded.
+Instead of sharing content that demonstrates moral integrity and consideration for young people, some are willing to temporarily set aside these values until a later date, or maybe never.

-The gravity and pressure to climb the ladder cause them to do things that often times then none go on to negatively impact future generations.
-The level of influence that social media has on younger people is far greater than that of adults.
+The gravity and pressure of climbing the ladder cause individuals to do things that often have a negative impact on future generations.
+The influence of social media on younger people is significantly greater than on adults.

-Staying true to one self and not allowing the desire to be seen to consume you to the point that you’re willing to do more than what’s absolutely necessary from a professional standpoint.
+Staying true to oneself and not allowing the desire for recognition to consume you to the point where you’re willing to do more than what’s absolutely necessary from a professional standpoint.

 We are The Modern Time.
-Discovering the best in innovation.
+A new generation of innovation.